 Icicles are spikes of frozen water that form when dripping water freezes as it flows downward.
 Each subsequent drop freezes over the other until icicles gradually form.
 Ice and icicles can be dangerous and destructive to people and buildings.
 If your house has icicles along the roof it means your home is not properly insulated.
 You are heating the great outdoors and wasting hard-earned dollars.
 Save your money and get your house insulated.

 Water drips off from badly insulated roofs as heat from the house escaped through the roof.
 This forms dangerous icicles which can break off and fall like frozen daggers.
 Icicles also form on tree branches.
 If ice becomes heavy the weight can cause branches to break and fall.
 Visit wikipedia.org Icicles for more detailed information about icicles.

-Line the party walls or drape classroom with papercicles.
-Hang these weather-related, educational warmsicles or drysicles holiday ornaments anywhere and everywhere to imitate a winter freeze.
+Paper icicles or Warm/Drycicles won't melt or damage.
+Line the party walls or drape classroom with these paper icicles.
+Hang holiday ornaments anywhere and everywhere to imitate a warm winter freeze.

-Drape icy ornaments on a Christmas tree, in windows, or anywhere bright colorful decorations are desired.
+Drape icicle ornaments on Christmas trees, in windows, or anywhere bright colorful decorations are desired.
 Construct a large paper tree for a wall with various shades of green construction paper and decorate with icicles, or draw a large tree on a sheet of easel pad paper to tack onto a wall or other flat surface.